 By Sharon L. Cohen

-Sharon L. Cohen is a communication specialist and professional writer who has authored several books on business and Connecticut communities.
+Sharon L. Cohen is a communication specialist and professional writer who has authored several books on business and Connecticut history.